Jackson's chameleon: Territoriality

-T. jacksonii are less territorial than most species of chameleons.
+T. jacksonii is less territorial than most species of chameleons.
 Males will generally assert dominance over each other through color displays and posturing in an attempt to secure mating rights, but usually not to the point of physical fights.

 Reproduction

-Most chameleons are oviparous, but Jackson's chameleon are viviparous, giving birth to offspring soon after they are ready to hatch from their egg sac; eight to thirty live young are born after a five- to six-month gestation.
+Most chameleons are oviparous, but Jackson's chameleon and several other highland species in the genus Trioceros are ovoviviparous, giving birth to offspring soon after they are ready to hatch from their egg sac; eight to thirty live young are born after a five- to six-month gestation.
 The subspecies T. j. merumontanus gives birth to five to ten live young.

 In captivity

-In captivity, Jackson's chameleons require high humidity, and are in general very needy of colder temperatures during the night.
-Too much heat, or excessive humidity, can cause eye infections and upper respiratory infections in these animals.
-In captivity, the Jackson's chameleon can be expected to live between five and ten years.
+In captivity, Jackson's chameleon requires high humidity, and is in general very needy of colder temperatures during the night.
+Too much heat, or excessive humidity, can cause eye infections and upper respiratory infections in this species.
+In captivity, Jackson's chameleon can be expected to live between five and ten years.
+Jackson's chameleon requires an array of different food options to remain healthy.